 Congress took action to help in 1920, perhaps prompted by another flood in 1916.

 On May 18, 1920, Congress authorized the Secretary of the Interior to investigate the problem and determine the feasibility of a dam.
 Nearly two years later, in February 1922, a report was submitted to Congress.
-The report endorsed the idea of using a dam to simultaneously control the river, while providing electricity and water to portions of the West.
+The report endorsed the idea of using a dam to simultaneously control the river, even as it provided electricity and water to portions of the West.

 Of course, an idea is one thing.
 Convincing everyone to jump on board is another.
 Herbert Hoover—the “Great Engineer”—tackled this latter problem.